Game Design: How Did We Do It for Heroes?

 By doing so, you collect manna and experience points to buy effects and unlock more heroes.

-Why is It Necessary?
+Why is Game Design Necessary?

 Photo credit: Canva